Logotype for oOh!media Limited

 Executive summary

-• Out-of-home advertising reached a record 16.5% share of agency media spend, with leadership in Australia and New Zealand and record underlying results in 1H 2025.
+• Out-of-home advertising reached a record 16.5% share of agency media spend, maintaining leadership in Australia and New Zealand.

 • Statutory net loss after tax was $11.3 million, primarily due to a $30 million non-cash impairment related to the Auckland Transport contract in New Zealand.